sigmoidal/Coronasurveys-web/README.md

 (2) Amy Maxmen.
 How much is coronavirus spreading under the radar?
 Nature News Explainer, March 13th, 2020. <https://www.nature.com/articles/d41586-020-00760-8>

-(3) @CoronaSurveys estimates with 95% confidence.
-Corresponds to the latest date with sufficient number of responses.
+(3) @CoronaSurveys estimates of cases with symptoms with 95% confidence.
+Corresponds to the latest date with sufficient cumulative number of survey responses.
 See the plots above.
 [Measuring Icebergs: Using Different Methods to Estimate the Number of COVID-19 Cases in Portugal and Spain](https://github.com/GCGImdea/coronasurveys/blob/master/reports/2020-03-29-CaseEstimation.pdf)

 ### About the project